Key Takeaways:

 • The contract must stipulate whether rights and responsibilities are allowed to be assigned.

 • Finally, the contract must be signed and countersigned.
-When each party signs the agreement, they indicate their acceptance of all the terms that it contains.
+When each party signs the agreement, they indicate their acceptance of all the terms it contains.

 Legally Binding Contracts In North Carolina?

 In the state of North Carolina, a legally binding contract empowers a party who has been wronged to claim damages in court based on the basis of a breach of that contract.
 This contract can be in written form or can have been made verbally.
-It must constitute an agreement, promise, memorandum of understanding, lease, and settlement between the parties.
+It must constitute an agreement, promise, memorandum of understanding, lease, or settlement between the parties.

 In this particular state, a contract must contain three specific elements in order to be legally binding.
 Firstly, one of the parties must make the offer of a product, action, or service to the other party.
 The second party must agree to compensate the first party with something of value.
 Thirdly, an agreement that can be defined as reasonably fair must be reached between the two.
 This is implemented by North Carolina courts to ensure that there is never a case in which one party agrees to an abusive contract.